 Within both residential and commercial roofing, there are several roofing materials to choose from.
 Each roofing material has unique characteristics, advantages, and disadvantages.

-1. Asphalt Shingles: Welcome to the most common residential roofing material.
-Shingles are popular for good reason.
-They are affordable, easy to install, and can be repaired without replacing the entire roof.
+Asphalt is one of the most commonly used residential roofing materials.
+Shingles are popular for good reason. they are affordable, easy to install, and can be repaired without replacing the entire roof.

 Asphalt Shingle Styles